TheMannu/Project-AWS-Devops/README.md

 ## Full Project Demo

 For a detailed walkthrough and demonstration of deploying the City Direction Web App on AWS, You can follow these steps and deploy on aws

-## Project Structure

-- Part-1: CodeCommit Setup
-  - Contains scripts and resources for setting up version control using AWS CodeCommit.

-- Part-2: CodeBuild Implementation
-  - Includes configurations and files for automating builds with AWS CodeBuild.

-- Part-3: CodeDeploy and Pipeline Automation
-  - Contains deployment scripts and instructions for automating deployments with AWS CodeDeploy and CodePipeline.

 Feel free to contribute to this project by submitting pull requests or opening issues.